 During apheresis, blood is taken from your body, passed through a machine to remove the stem cells, and then returned to your body.
 This takes 3–4 hours and is usually done during a day visit to the hospital.

-3. Stem cells preservedThe stem cells are processed and frozen using liquid nitrogen.
+3. Stem cells preservedThe stem cells are frozen using liquid nitrogen.
 This is known as cryopreservation.

 You will have a rest period at home for about a month before the next step.

 4. High-dose chemotherapyIn the week before the transplant, you’ll go to hospital for high-dose chemotherapy to kill any remaining lymphoma cells.
 This will also destroy the stem cells in the bone marrow, making room for new stem cells to grow.